Subnautica Aurora Codes: How to Unlock Every Door in the Aurora

 You can find most of the Aurora codes through exploring story areas, most of which are inside the Aurora itself, and one through the radio.
 If you get impatient and crack these doors open prematurely, expect a few spoilers to Subnautica’s story.
 With that warning out of the way, here are all of Subnautica’s Aurora codes:

 The doors are pretty clearly signposted, so you won’t have any trouble knowing which go where.
-Once you’ve unlocked each door requiring an Aurora code, you can consider the ship fully explored.
+Once you’ve found each of the Aurora door codes and unlocked every room, you can consider the ship fully explored.
 Now all that’s left is to plumb the depths of planet 4546B.
 Good luck.

 Frequently Asked Questions